theparisa/Data-structure-and-Algorithms-Course/README.md

 # Data-structure-and-Algorithms-Course

+This course teaches how to measure an algorithm's efficiency and organize data using fundamental structures like arrays and linked lists.
+It then covers essential algorithms for tasks such as sorting information and finding specific elements without searching the entire collection.
+The lessons progress to advanced hierarchical data structures, including trees for ordered data and graphs for modeling networks.
+Ultimately, these tools are used to solve complex optimization problems, such as finding the most efficient path through a network

 ## Foundations of Algorithm Analysis

-This section covers the basics of how to measure an algorithm's performance using asymptotic notations like Big O to describe its efficiency.
-It also introduces recursion, a key problem-solving technique where a function calls itself to break a problem down into smaller parts.

 **Key Algorithms and Concepts Covered:**
 * **_Algorithm Complexity & Analysis_**